ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/platform.md

 ## Privileged identity management

-The ABAC settings for the Agency Privileged Identity Management for all implementations types can be found below.
+The ABAC settings for the Organisation Privileged Identity Management for all implementations types can be found below.
 This includes Authentication Administrator, Azure Information Protection Administrator, Global Administrator, Exchange Administrator, Helpdesk Administrator, Intune Administrator, Office Apps Administrator, Power BI Administrator, Power Platform, Privileged Role Administrator, Security Administrator, Security Operator, SharePoint Administrator, Teams Communications Administrator, Teams Communications Support Engineer, Teams Communications Support Specialist, Teams Service Administrator and User Administrator settings.
 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.

 ### Authentication administrator